Know Your Path

 - followed their degree map in each prior semester (the student must have successfully completed the prescribed courses or satisfied the prescribed electives in the semester mapped),

-- been unable to register for the course during priority registration (students waiting to register after the priority registration period will not be eligible for the free course guarantee),
+- been unable to register for the course during early registration (students waiting to register after the early registration period will not be eligible for the free course guarantee),

 - not received a revised degree map that maps the unavailable course in a future semester without altering the graduation date, and